ironfroggy/django-better-cache/docs/index.rst

 ===============================================

-Better Cache originally provided a replacement ``{% cache %}`` tag, but as of version 0.5 includes a Cache ORM module, as well.
+Better Cache originally provided a replacement ``{% cache %}`` tag, but as of version 0.6 includes a Cache ORM module and a suite of caching and proxy tools.
 Overall, the aim is to simplify and empower your use of caches with sane defaults and obvious behaviors.

 Table of Contents
 -----------------